Turku barracks: Destruction and subsequent use

 During the Finnish Civil War, in connection of the conquest of Helsinki on 12 April 1918, the Turku barracks caught fire and was almost completely destroyed.
 It was not rebuilt, but instead dismantling started the next year, even though some of the ruins remained up to the 1930s.
+The barracks' former exercise field was used as a sports field and a skating rink during the 1930s.